fightforthefuture/call-fcc/script.md

 Daily Caller Script
 --------------------------------------------------------------------------------

-Hi, I'm Jeff Lyon from CallTheFCC.com and this is your daily call to the FCC to stop Tom Wheeler from destroying net neutrality.
+Hi, I'm Jeff Lyon from CallTheFCC.com and this is your daily call to ask the FCC to stop Tom Wheeler from destroying net neutrality.

 To talk to another FCC employee, press star now.
 To cancel and stop receiving these calls, press nine.